auth0/go-auth0/MIGRATION_GUIDE.md

 Now, by default the SDK will retry 429 status codes and request errors that are deemed to be recoverable, and will retry a maximum of 2 times.
 Instead of waiting for the `X-RateLimit-Reset` header value, it will instead use an exponential backoff with a minimum time of 250 milliseconds.

-This logic can be customised by using the `management.WithRetries` helper, and can be disabled using the `management.WithNoRetries`
+This logic can be customised by using the `management.WithRetries` helper, and can be disabled using the `management.WithNoRetries` method.

 ```go
 // Enable a retry strategy with 3 retries that will retry on 429 and 503 status codes